B.A. in Health and Exercise Science: Health Promotion and Fitness Management

 Academic Advisor: students with last name H-Z

 Health Promotion is a process of supporting, training and encouraging others in the pursuit of well-being in all dimensions of a person’s life, including Social, Physical, Emotional, Occupational, Intellectual, Environmental and Spiritual.
 Personal health behavior is significant, as individuals are encouraged to adopt and maintain positive lifestyles through a variety of awareness, educational and motivational strategies.
 While fitness is a component of health promotion, it is highlighted in the title to reflect the strong emphasis on exercise science within this specialization of the HES Department.
-The specialization also emphasizes the management of health promotion and fitness interventions, preparing students with the administrative and business skills they need to successfully implement HPFM programs.
+The specialization also emphasizes the management of health promotion and wellness interventions, preparing students with the administrative and business skills they need to successfully implement HPWM programs.

 Corporations offer health promotion and fitness programs to their employees (and sometimes dependents and retirees) to reduce health risks and improve productivity.
 Their programs are staffed with college-prepared professionals who develop and manage programs and provide education, counseling and training to clients.

 Clinical settings, such as those in cardiovascular or pulmonary rehabilitation, utilize health promotion and fitness professionals to work with patients as they recover from illness or injury.
 Professionals educate, train and monitor individual clients in a medical setting.
 Increasing numbers of hospitals are also offering health promotion programs to the community to maintain and improve their health.

 Community settings, such as the YMCA, offer a wide range of health promotion, fitness, wellness and recreation programs and require a variety of professional skills.
 Programs and services may target children, teens, senior citizens and other special populations.
 As non-profit organizations, their goal is to improve the health and well-being of members of their identified community.